 Lake Michigan: Tourism + Favorable Conditions and Features for Current Development

 Onshore directed winds/waves, shoreline structures, warm water and air temperatures, and popular tourist destinations all come together in late July-early August to bring higher numbers of incidents (rescues + drowning fatalities) on Lake Michigan.
 It is important to realize that although there are many incidents that occur at these beaches, these numbers must be kept relative to the number of people that visit the beaches each year.
 For example, Indiana Dunes has seen around 15 current related incidents (2002-2013), however over 2 million people visit the park EACH YEAR!
-Similarly, Holland State Park (Ottawa County) has seen more than 100 incidents over the years, however they see around 1.99 million visitors per year.
+Similarly, Ottawa County has seen more than 100 incidents over the years, however they see around 1.99 million visitors per year at Holland State Park alone.
 These beaches are all safe, however beachgoers must remain alert to the changing weather/wave conditions at the beach, and heed the advice of park patrol and lifeguards.
 If waves start to get above 3 feet, dangerous currents are possible.
-Also, shoreline structures and river mouths are favorable locations for structural currents and outlet currents-so swimmers should stay away from them no matter what the conditions!
+Swimmers should always stay away from shoreline structures and river mouths.
+NEVER jump off of a breakwall or pier.